 Surgery and Other Procedures

-In the case of severe burns, debridement and skin grafting may be performed.
+In the case of severe burns, a doctor may perform debridement and skin grafting.
 Debridement is the removal of dead tissue.
-In skin grafting, a piece of skin is surgically sewn over the burn, after any dead tissue is removed.
+In skin grafting, a piece of skin is surgically sewn over the burn after dead tissue is removed.
 The skin can be from another part of the person's body, from a donor, or from an animal (usually a pig).
 Skin grafts from the person's own body are permanent.
 Artificial skin may also be used.
 Cosmetic surgery may be done to improve both the function and appearance of the burned area.

 Nutrition and Dietary Supplements

 Minor burns can be treated with natural products.
-Severe burns, however, always require immediate medical attention.
+However, severe burns always require immediate medical attention.
 It is especially important for people who have been seriously burned to get enough nutrients in their daily diet.
 Burn patients in hospitals are often given high calorie, high protein diets to speed recovery.

-Do not try to treat a second or third degree burn by yourself.
+DO NOT try to treat a second or third degree burn by yourself.
 Always seek medical advice.
 Ask your doctor which supplements are best for you.
-Always tell your health care provider about the herbs and supplements you are using or considering using, as some supplements may interfere with conventional treatments.
+Always tell your doctor about the herbs and supplements you are using or considering using, as some supplements may interfere with conventional treatments.

 Following these tips may improve your healing and general health.

 - Eat antioxidant foods, including fruits (such as blueberries, cherries, and tomatoes), and vegetables (such as squash and bell peppers).
-One study found that high doses of vitamin C post burn reduced fluid requirements by 40%, reduced burn tissue water content 50%, and reduced ventilator days.
+One study found that high doses of vitamin C after a burn reduced fluid requirements by 40%, reduced burn tissue water content 50%, and reduced ventilator days.